digibyte/digibyte/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [BitcoinTalk](https://digibytetalk.org/) forums, in the [Development & Technical Discussion board](https://digibytetalk.org/index.php?board=6.0).
+* Discuss on the [DigiByteTalk](https://digibytetalk.org/) forums, in the [Development & Technical Discussion board](https://digibytetalk.org/index.php?board=6.0).
 * Discuss project-specific development on #digibyte-core-dev on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=digibyte-core-dev).
-* Discuss general Bitcoin development on #digibyte-dev on Freenode.
+* Discuss general DigiByte development on #digibyte-dev on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=digibyte-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)